polygoncoin/Microservices/README.md

             'errorMessage' => 'Invalid Group Id'
         ]
     ],
-    // useHierarchy true represent data from higher hierarchy to be preserved
+    // useResultSet true represent data from higher hierarchy to be preserved
     // to be used used in sub queries
-    'useHierarchy' => true,
+    'useResultSet' => true,
     'cacheKey' => 'key:2',
 ];
 ```